For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 When the work is too dependent on interpretation, people have to spend extra energy figuring things out before they can even move them forward.

-That kind of ambiguity creates friction that feels personal, but often is not.
+That kind of ambiguity creates friction that feels personal, but often isn't.

 What this usually means

-If several of these signs sound familiar, it does not necessarily mean your team is failing.
+If several of these signs sound familiar, it doesn't necessarily mean your team is failing.

 It often means your business has reached a stage where it needs more clarity than it used to.